darpankattel/vibestack/README.md

 ## Acknowledgments

-Built as a project to learn:
+Built to just focus on code directly instead of design, as:
 - Microservices architecture
 - Docker containerization
 - Message queue systems